andregit1/botdistrikt_test/README.md

   - Installation Process:

-    - During the installation process:

     - Uncheck "Stack Builder" when prompted to select components to save time.
     - Use port 5432 when prompted for port selection.
     - Set the temporary password for the superuser as "123123123" when prompted.

-    - After Installation:
-      - Upon completion of the installation, create a user/role as "root" with the password "123123123".
-      - Create a database (not a schema) named "resto_dev".
-      - For complete step-by-step instructions, you can follow this guide: [How to Create PostgreSQL Database and Users using psql and pgAdmin](https://www.enterprisedb.com/postgres-tutorials/how-create-postgresql-database-and-users-using-psql-and-pgadmin).

 - **Start PostgreSQL service:**